 The tomb of Pharaoh Psusennes 1 ruler of the 21st dynasty, he who reigned from 1036 to 989 BCE, is surely one of the most underrated discoveries in the scheme of things at Egypt.

 The Kings and Pharaohs of Ancient Egypt surrounded themselves with treasures, mostly fashioned from gold.
-This was not out of motives of greed, but because they believed the proximity of gold would confer on them a sort of eternity.

 It is life in quest of life in bodies that fear the grave